 2. Applications can be completed online

 or submitted by post.
 Applications must be received no later than 16.00 hours on Sunday, 27th February 2022.
 The BIMC will notify you as soon as practical after that date as to whether you have been selected for the Preliminary Round.

-3. Applicants must have attained an advanced standard at least equivalent to Conservatoire entrance level and sufficient to sustain a career as a professional performer.
+3. Applicants must have already attained a high professional standard as solo performers.
 Applicants' entries must be accompanied by the following:

 - Two short video recordings (no longer in total than 6 minutes in length) in the format set out in the Application Form of them performing two pieces or excerpts from two pieces, of contrasting styles.

 - A recent hi-resolution photograph of themselves suitable for inclusion in the programme.